suenerve/UEP/README.md

 ### Unwatned Execution Prevention.

 Including a full list of Virustotal machines and other commonly known debugging, tampering or sandboxing environments, and attempts to terminate itself once detected.
 By providing a variety of Functions that helps you to do so.
-> This script uses a modified source of popular open-source Functions.
+> This script uses a modified source of known open-source Functions.

 | Function | Description |